Our Sustainable Future - CSU, Chico

-- Identify problems relating to over population, and continued population growth.
+- Identify emerging problems relating to continued population growth

 Science and Technology

-- What emerging scientific insights and technologies are critical to resilience?
+- What emerging scientific insights and technologies are critical to a sustainable future?

 - In which fields—disciplinary or interdisciplinary—is there greatest need for more training, and at what level?